Russian central bank seeks to keep dollar purchase plan at arm's length-sources

 With Russia unable to diversify its economy quickly from relying on commodity exports, the budget rule will artificially limit the upside for the rouble as Urals crude URL-E remains well above the $40 per barrel price factored into this year's budget planning.

 If Urals averages $55 - roughly its current level - the budget rule envisages keeping the rouble about 10 percent weaker: the finance ministry sees the dollar at 64.9 roubles under the rule versus 58.05 without the rule.
-The rouble was around 59.5 on Friday.
+The rouble was around 59.6 in afternoon trade on Thursday.

 Recent gains in the rouble are harmful to influential exporters who want to receive more roubles for the goods they sell in dollars.
 On the flip side, a stronger currency is better for households and companies operating on the local market as it helps to keep inflation down and makes imports more affordable.